Skip navigation

 Take Action

-We, the undersigned, demand urgent prison reforms to end all preventable death in custody.
-Prisons should be a place of care and reform, not places of despair and a loss of hope, and life.
+We, the undersigned, demand urgent prison reforms to end all preventable, wrongful deaths in custody.
+Prisons should be a place of care and reform, not places of despair and loss of hope, and life.

 We call on you to end all preventable deaths in custody now.
 Use your power to: